Allow logging to syslog

 if [[ $syslog == yes ]]

-#7 Updated by shadow almost 2 years ago
+#7 Updated by shadow about 2 years ago

 - QA Check changed from Dev Needed to Ready for QA